 Cosmetic & Reconstructive Dentistry provides pediatric dental services in Fairfield, CT.
-Call 203-255-6878 to learn more and schedule your appointment.
+Call 203-255-6878 or click here to book an appointment.

 Pediatric dentistry lays the foundation for a lifetime of healthy smiles.
 Our goal is to make each of your child’s visits to our office a positive experience and give them the knowledge they need to take charge of their oral health.
 Our pediatric dental services include:

 Just like adults, children should see the dentist every six months to prevent cavities and other dental issues.
 In addition to examining the teeth and gums, Dr. Miller will also make recommendations on when orthodontics “braces” maybe needed for your child.

 Aside from good oral hygiene habits at home, regular dental cleanings are one of the best tools we have to keep gums healthy and teeth free of cavities.
 During a dental cleaning, tartar and plaque are removed, then the teeth are polished to remove stains and create a smooth surface that makes it harder for new plaque deposits to form.